selfapplied/rh/README.md

 | Dihedral | Refers to the dihedral group $D_N$ (rotations/reflections over $N$ points) |
 | Mate | The paired action $(\!-s, \neg r)$ excluded from runner-up |

-Analogy: dihedral action ~ Galois action
+Math Analogy: dihedral action ~ Galois action

 - The dihedral group $D_N$ acts on index positions of $(M_N,T_N)$ by rotations/reflections, like a Galois group acts on roots by permutations.
-- The “locked” winner is an invariantly distinguished action under small perturbations (argmax stability), analogous to a Galois-stable feature (e.g., a root selected by a discriminant gap).
+- The “locked” winner is an invariantly distinguished action under small perturbations (argmax stability), analogous to a Galois-stable feature: a root selected by a discriminant gap.
 - Mate exclusion mirrors pairing under conjugation: $(s,r)$ and its mate $(\!-s,\neg r)$ form a two-element orbit like complex conjugates.
+In other words, they are polar opposites on a circle.
 - Two-scale lift $(s,r)\mapsto(2s{+}c,r)$ plays the role of compatibility across extensions (refining resolution $N\to2N$ analogous to field extension), preserving the action’s character.

-Analogy: a solar-system picture for the mate cancellation

-- Think of the mask/template as a ring of $N$ planets orbiting the Sun.
-A dihedral action either rotates the ring (day–night cycle) or reflects it (flipping east–west).
-- The pair $(s,r)$ and its mate $(\!-s,\neg r)$ are like observing the same alignment at sunrise vs. sunset.
-On perfect balance (the critical line), sunrise and sunset views cancel first-order effects: equal-and-opposite tilt → zero net drift.
-Off the line, the tilt is asymmetric, so the second-order effect (area/solid angle) survives and grows.
-- The certificate measures which alignment wins by a margin.
-Mate exclusion says we don’t count the sunset view as a rival to sunrise—those two are the same alignment seen from opposite sides.
-What remains is the true runner-up among genuinely different alignments.

-## License
-MIT unless noted otherwise.
+- This is essentially like a descent contradiction proof, where a mirror gives the descent its conjugate twin ascent.

+### Kaleidoscope of the Riemann Zeros

+Think of a kaleidoscope: a narrow tube lined with mirrors, a few colored beads at one end.
+With a twist, those beads explode into a perfect, repeating pattern—suddenly, chaos becomes geometry.

+That’s what we’re doing with the Riemann zeta function.
+The “beads” are its values near a suspected zero.
+The “mirrors” are the symmetries of the Pascal–Dihedral basis—rotations and reflections folded together into a mathematical kaleidoscope.
+Every twist of this lens shows the data from a new angle.

+When a zero lies exactly on the critical line, all mirrors align, and the pattern locks into place: a single spike of brilliance in a sea of symmetry, like a bright star reflected endlessly.
+If the zero is off-line, the image wobbles and smears, its sharpness lost.
+Still pretty though.

+We tune this kaleidoscope as an astronomer tunes a telescope:
+- Window widens the field of view, letting more of the zeta strip’s light in.
+- Step size is each twist of the kaleidoscope tube, rotating our perspective.
+- Gamma is the sensitivity of our detector: which reflections shine brightly enough to be counted.
+- Depth adds mirror layers, increasing complexity and resolution.
+- Increasing N is like swapping for a higher-quality kaleidoscope—sharper mirrors, finer detail.
+High definition math.

+What emerges is a spectroscope for numbers.
+Each zero is a pinpoint of perfect symmetry, a glimmer of an underlying order hidden deep in the integers.
+The Riemann Hypothesis, in this light, is a claim that every nontrivial zero is a jewel perfectly placed, reflected into infinity by the kaleidoscope’s mirrors.

+This is not just math—it’s a view into the crystalline geometry of arithmetic itself.
+The numbers arrange themselves into a pattern so exact that even infinity can be folded into repeating beauty.